lightmen/leetcode/README.md

 # leetcode
 the algorithm codes of LeetCode OJ(https://leetcode.com/problemset/algorithms/)

-those codes are mostly implemented by C languages
+those codes are implemented by C, C++ and Python.